SAP-archive/teched2020-INT166/exercises/ex2/README.md

 4. Click **Step 2** button.
    <br>![](/exercises/ex2/images/02_02_4.png)

 5. In Step 2, select the **Header Fields** you want to extract from the invoice documents.
-We'll extracting following header fields from invoice documents.
+We'll be extracting following header fields from invoice documents.
    - Document Number
    - Document Date
    - Purchase Order Number